-Instructor (2002) 601.925.3976 tdent@mc.edu Support Staff Mary Beth Graves Secretary (1992) 601.925.3300 mgraves@mc.edu
+Bob Sample Visiting Professor (2009) 601.925.3300 sample@mc.edu Support Staff Mary Beth Graves Secretary (1992) 601.925.3300 mgraves@mc.edu

 It is the intent of the Department of Biological Sciences to effectively train students in such a manner that they have a realistic chance of achieving their goals of going to medical school, dental school, a physician's assistant program, graduate school, becoming a teacher, or entering an allied health science program for training to become a physical therapist, occupational therapist, medical technologist, etc. Additionally, it is the intent of the department that some biology majors participate in an undergraduate research project.